 The University is monitoring the COVID-19 situation around Australia and responding according to ACT Governments health advice.

-Stay up-to-date with the ACT Government travel advice if you are planning to travel.
+Stay up-to-date with the ACT Government travel advice if you are planning to travel or returning to the ACT from interstate.
 ACT Health is currently urging Canberrans not to travel to areas where COVID-19 outbreaks are occurring.

 Follow the ABCs of COVID-safe travel:

 Avoid COVID-affected areas - check the COVID website of the state or territory you are travelling to.
 If you are welcoming relatives or visitors from interstate, please ask them not to come if they are travelling from an area with a recent case or are feeling unwell.

 Check back when you’re home - monitor the COVID website of the state or territory you visited to see if they had any cases, for two weeks after your return.
 Follow the website’s advice about testing and self-isolation.
 If you feel unwell with COVID symptoms while away or when you return, please get tested immediately and self-isolate until you get the result.

 The University on-campus accommodation is open and will only close if instructed to do so by the relevant Federal or State authorities.

 Common areas are cleaned a minimum of four times a day, hand soap and/or sanitiser dispensers are available within the buildings.

 Residential Advisors are monitoring common areas in accordance with Government guidelines.
 The physical distance requirements are clearly linked to essential and non-essential gatherings and does not apply to residential spaces.